 El Museo Castillo Serrallès, also known as the Castillo Serralles or Serralles Castle, was constructed in the 1930’s on El Vigia Hill that over looks the entire city of Ponce.
 It was on this hill that scouts often used to perch themselves to look out for ships that might attack the city.
 Juan Serralles founded Serralles Distillers who was responsible for the making of the famous Don Q Rum.
 The Serralles family had become very powerful and rich through the corporate empire that the family patriarch had built.
 It was Juan’s son, Juan Eugenio Serralles, who recruited the well-known architect, Pedro Adolfo de Castro y Besosa.
 Besosa was a local architect that designed and oversaw the construction of the castle, El Museo Castillo Serrallès.

-visual testament to the sugar-boom of the time.
+El Museo Castillo Serralles is a visual testament to the sugar-boom of the time.
 It was this boom that made many families, like the Serralles family, very rich.
 Castillo Serralles is designed in a Spanish Revival form of architectural splendor.
 This style was extremely popular in the 1920’s and the Serralles Castle overflows with style, nostalgia and an air of royalty.
 In the 1980’s the Serralles family sold Castillo Serralles to the city of Ponce and today it is a museum.
 Visitors to this attraction are taken on a tour through the history of the sugar industry where they learn about the great impact the sugar boom of the 20th century had on the Puerto Rican economy.

 Not only is the Serralles Castle Museum educational, but visitors are able to marvel at the magnificent castle and imagine a life within the walls of such splendor.
 The castle consists of spacious bedrooms, a beautiful indoor patio, massive dining room and an entrance hall that is the ultimate example of style, class and grace.
 The breathtaking design does not stop with the castle walls.
 Lavish terraced gardens await you with sparkling fountains, endless green lawns and exotic plants that have been planted deliberately to form patterns and carry the Spanish Revival style of the castle outdoors.
 So much detail was given to the Castillo Serralles that even the ironwork found around the castle matches the exotic plants that decorate the garden.